Argentina–Brazil relations: Falkland Islands

-Trade and investment
+Economic relations

 Trade

 Brazil accounts for Argentina's largest export and import market, while Argentina accounts for Brazil's fourth largest export and import market.
 Total trade between the two countries amounted to the sum of US$22.5 billion in 2016.
 Argentine exports to Brazil amounted to US$9.1 billion while Brazilian exports to Argentina totaled US$13.4 billion.
 In recent years, trade between the two countries decreased as commodity prices fell and Brazil experienced slower economic growth.

+Avoid US Dollar

+In 2 May 2023, the presidents of Argentina and Brazil have announced plans to continue working on the development of a mechanism allowing them to avoid using the US dollar in bilateral trade.
+The proposed plan involves a line of credit to finance Brazilian companies that export to Argentina with the intention of avoiding use of the dollar.

 Investment

 Argentina is the main destination for Brazilian investment in South America.
 Brazilian investments in Argentina are mostly in oil, cement, mining, steel, textiles, cosmetics, banks, food, and beverages.
 According to the United Nations Economic Commission for Latin America and the Caribbean, forty percent of direct investment in Argentina comes from Brazil.

+Common memberships

+Argentina and Brazil both hold membership in a number of multinational organizations, including: